faster-cpython/ideas/3.12/interpreter_definition.md

 ## Motivation

-The bytecode interpreter of CPython has traditionally be defined as standard C code, but with a lot of macros.
+The bytecode interpreter of CPython has traditionally been defined as standard C code, but with a lot of macros.
 The presence of these macros and the nature of bytecode interpreters means that the interpreter is effectively defined in a domain specific language (DSL).